treehouse/installation-guides/README.md

 ## How to Update Node and NPM
 New versions of Node and NPM come out frequently.
-You can use Homebrew to update the software it installs:
+You can use Homebrew to update the software it installs.

+1. Make sure Homebrew has the latest version of the Node package.
+In Terminal type `brew update`
-`brew upgrade node`
+2. Upgrade Node: `brew upgrade node`

 ## How to Uninstall Node and NPM
 You can use Homebrew to uninstall packages that it installed: